isaac-sim/IsaacLab/docs/source/refs/roadmap.rst

 **February 2023**

 * |uncheck| Add APIs for rough terrain generation
+* |uncheck| Extend MDP manager classes to use sensor observations
 * |uncheck| Example on using the APIs in an Omniverse extension
 * Supported motion generators